American Indian language

 Today, of course, Beaver people also use cars... and non-native people also use snowshoes and canoes.

-What was Beaver food like in the days before supermarkets?
+What did Beaver people eat in the days before supermarkets?

 The Beaver Indians were big game hunters.
 Beaver men worked in teams to hunt large animals such as caribou, moose, and buffalo.

-They also set traps for smaller animals like beavers and rabbits, and sometimes went fishing in the rivers and lakes.
+They also set traps for smaller animals like beavers and rabbits, and sometimes caught fish in the rivers and lakes.

 Beaver women gathered roots, berries, and other plants to add to their diet.
 Here is a website with more information